nusolar/training-f23/src/pipeline/step-1/exercise.md

 <summary>Solution</summary>

 This is a "3.3V & 1.9V Voltage Rail Measurement" message sent by the motor controller at base address 0x400.
-This signal values are:
+The signal values are:

 ```python
 {